-- Persistent sad, anxious, or "empty" feelings - Feelings of hopelessness or pessimism - Feelings of guilt, worthlessness, or helplessness - Irritability or restlessness - Loss of interest in activities or hobbies once pleasurable, including sex - Fatigue and decreased energy - Difficulty concentrating, remembering details, and making decisions - Insomnia, early morning wakefulness, or excessive sleeping - Overeating or appetite loss
+- Persistent sad, anxious, or "empty" feelings - Feelings of hopelessness or pessimism

-- Thoughts of suicide or suicide attempts - Persistent aches or pains, headaches, cramps, or digestive problems
+- Feelings of guilt, worthlessness, or helplessness - Irritability or restlessness - Loss of interest in activities or hobbies once pleasurable, including sex - Fatigue and decreased energy - Difficulty concentrating, remembering details, and making decisions - Insomnia, early morning wakefulness, or excessive sleeping - Overeating or appetite loss - Thoughts of suicide or suicide attempts - Persistent aches or pains, headaches, cramps, or digestive problems

 If you have feelings like this that last for weeks at a time and affect your daily life, your depression is more severe than "normal," temporary depression.
-It's time to see your health-care provider and get treatment as you would for any other illness.
+It's time to see your healthcare provider and get treatment as you would for any other illness.

-An interactive or media element has been excluded from this version of the text.
-You can view it online
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here: https://ecampusontario.pressbooks.pub/studyprocaff2/?p=104#h5p-21